singularity-rs/singularity-rs/README.md

 This will be a reimplementation of the game Singularity ( https://github.com/SoPra18-07/Singularity ) in Rust using [amethyst](https://amethyst.rs/).
 Also inspired from [Achikaps](https://play.google.com/store/apps/details?id=yio.tro.achikaps).

-Stage: in planning.
+Stage: implementing parts / planning.

+## How to run

+To run the game, simply use `cargo run`.
+A recent rust installation is recommended.

+On macOS: `cargo run --no-default-features --features "metal"`.

 ## Modules that are still needed (or things I need to think through)
 (and are somewhat on their own, so they might result in their own crates if nothing applicable can be found)

 <!-- - [ ] Units/Sprites (including health-system, spawn till death) -->
-- [ ] Screen Manager -> not necessary, use amethyst state machine
+- [x] Screen Manager -> use amethyst state machine
-- [ ] Input Manager -> not necessary, use amethyst event channels
+- [x] Input Manager -> amethyst has one
-- [ ] Sound Manager -> there is something in amethyst
+- [x] Sound Manager -> amethyst has one
 - [ ] Physics / Game mechanics -> keep looking
 - [ ] Map -> might need custom implementation
-- [ ] UI -> amethyst has an awesome example for this.
-Adjust as needed.
+- [x] UI -> amethyst has considerable implementations already.
+There is little documentation though ...
 - [ ] Pathfinding (`graph-paths`, `flow-paths`, `heatmap`, `A*`, ...) -> probably custom implementation
 - [ ] Prioritized Task-based work distribution (DistributionManager) -> absolutely custom implementation
 - [ ] Platforms (with all their mechanics, PlatformActions) (will probably result in a combination of entities and systems and event channels) -> custom implementation